 if you’re on active duty, a veteran, or a member of the National Guard or Reserves, you may be eligible for a military discount of up to 15%, according to the Geico website.

 One benefit that active duty members of the military and veterans can take advantage of are VA loans, which are a type of mortgage that require no down payment and usually come with a low interest rate.

 The Department of Veterans Affairs itself doesn’t offer homeowners insurance coverage, but VA loan providers may be able to point you to an insurance company that specializes in policies for military members and veterans.
 Some even have partnerships or working relationships with certain carriers.

 As is the case with most kinds of mortgages, your lender will require you to purchase homeowners insurance before letting you take out a VA loan on a home.
 And you'll be required to keep the home insured until you pay off your mortgage.

 While you're free to drop your home insurance at this point to cut costs, going without coverage could potentially jeopardize your property and livelihood should the unexpected happen.
 It's also important to keep in mind that if you go without coverage for any period of time, it's significantly harder to obtain homeowners insurance as you would have a lapse in coverage on your record.

 There are a couple of stipulations found in most homeowners insurance policies that may impact deployed service members’ coverage.

-Most homeowners insurance policies won’t cover the home if it’s been vacant or unoccupied for greater than 30-60 days.
+Most homeowners insurance policies won’t cover your home if it’s been vacant or unoccupied for greater than 30 to 60 days.
 Check with your insurance company to see if they offer a separate vacant and unoccupied home insurance policy or endorsement that can activate once you’re deployed for service.